MichaelZLai/interactive_notetaking/README.md

 # Interactive Notetaking

-The title of this thesis is "Interactive Note Taking System for One-on-one Meeting using Summarized Audio Transcription" This is in collaboration with the University of Washington and Tsinghua University for Michael Lai's masters thesis.
+This is in collaboration with the University of Washington and Tsinghua University for Michael Lai's masters thesis.
+The title of this thesis is "Interactive Note Taking System for One-on-one Meeting using Summarized Audio Transcription".

 ## Getting Started